rainbowkillah/com-rainbowsmokeofficial/docs/DEPLOYMENT-SUMMARY.md

 ## Known Issues & Notes

 ### Durable Object Migration
-⚠️ **Temporary Workaround Applied**

-A previous deployment had a `VisitCounter` Durable Object class that was removed.
-To enable deployment, we temporarily re-added the class:

-**Files Modified:**
-- `src/index.js`: Added temporary VisitCounter class (lines 8-18)
-- `wrangler.jsonc`: Added temporary durable_objects binding (lines 80-89)

-**Future Action Required:**
-After Durable Object instances expire or are manually deleted, remove:
-1. The `VisitCounter` class from `src/index.js`
-2. The `durable_objects` binding from `wrangler.jsonc`
+✅ **Completed December 5, 2025**

+The temporary `VisitCounter` Durable Object has been fully removed:

+- `src/index.js` no longer exports the class.
-3. Add proper migration with `deleted_classes: ["VisitCounter"]`
+- `wrangler.jsonc` now contains a migration with `deleted_classes: ["VisitCounter"]` so old instances are cleaned up in production.

-This is low priority and does not affect site functionality.
+No further action is required.

 ---